 - How a person can save himself from false case of cheque bouncing?

 The provisions of Section 138, being criminal in nature, have also been misused in order to harass innocent persons.
 In such a case, if there is no actual liability, then there are enough safeguards to protect the aggrieved person.
 The Higher Courts also come to the rescue of the innocent person.

 - Whether there is any change (amendment) in the existing law on Cheque Bouncing?

-The Govt. of India, has made major amendment in August 2018 that enables the Court to give interim (in-between) relief to the payee of the Cheque by ordering the drawer of the Cheque to pay upto 20% of the Cheque Amount as an immediate relief.
-One can also file appeal there against.
-The popularity of these cases can be ascertained from the fact that almost every second case is a Cheque Bouncing case.
+The Govt. of India, has made major amendment in August 2018 that enables the Court to give interim (in-between) relief to the payee of the Cheque by ordering the drawer of the Cheque to pay upto 20% of the Cheque Amount as an immediate relief (Section 143A).

-In case of any clarification on the captioned subject, please write to us at firstname.lastname@example.org
+In case of any clarification on the captioned subject, or to know more please write to us at firstname.lastname@example.org.